Thursday, December 12, 2024

 Julia succeeded in getting Mom and the State of Missouri Department of Health and Senior Services to "consider" and to "believe just enough" to put into action several steps that took Mom from the home and family she loved out to experience the raw, rough and hardship world of living permanently in Long Term Care.

 BE EVER VIGILANT, FAMILIES.
-Be every vigilant Seniors.
+Be ever vigilant Seniors.
 It may eventually be necessary as Mom and I always talked about but going before "your real time" is going where there are too few rules and regulations and too little enforcement to successfully ensure the safety and well being of one of our most precious gifts, long life.

 No comments: